 Industry 4.0 is a big change, and change is never easy.
 That’s why implementing new technology starts with people.

 Maintenance and Industry 4.0: Possibility or pipe dream?

 Industry 4.0 is like a five-star resort on a beautiful island.
 Everyone wants to go, but getting there takes a lot of time, money and effort.
 Integrating elements of Industry 4.0 into your maintenance operation is not a matter of buying new technology and flicking a few switches.
 You have to take the time to put all the right tools, processes and systems in place.
 Luckily, there are many steps your maintenance team can take right now to move toward Industry 4.0.

 There are a lot of complex systems used in Industry 4.0, both for technology and people.
 Without a solid foundation, these systems could quickly crumble while leaving you no closer to your maintenance goals.
 The habits, processes and tools of a well-built preventive maintenance program increase the chances of successfully transitioning to Industry 4.0.

-There are eight steps to creating a solid preventive maintenance program, which we’ve outlined in this blog post.
+There are eight steps to creating a solid preventive maintenance program.
 They cover everything from defining your goals to getting the right technology and measuring success.
 This process will help you fine-tune your maintenance practices while giving you the know-how to build and implement a strategy for Industry 4.0 with fewer hiccups.